 Ivy Walker creates temporary artworks in the land and documents these through photographs.
 She places handmade paper cut-outs, or other art materials, into the land to evoke a temporary, poetic presence.
 Her artwork explores “the ephemeral” and how this quality, paradoxically, connects all life with the “Infinite.”

 Walker has a Master of Fine Arts in Painting and Drawing from the University of Colorado at Boulder, where she also taught Drawing and Art Foundations as a part-time lecturer.
 She received a Bachelor’s of Fine Arts in Printmaking from Colorado State University.
 She is also a Certified Nature-Connected Coach who incorporates creating art with transformational life coaching sessions in the landscape.
 Currently, she is a teaching assistant and mentor to students in the Nature Connected Coaching and Transformational Wilderness Guiding programs at Earth Based Institute.
-She has shown work at Artcorps in Pueblo and in Denver at Redline Gallery.
-Her work is represented by Gallery 3 in Crested Butte.
-For more information, go to www.ivywalker.com.
+Her work is additionally informed by graduate studies in the Ecopsychology Masters program at Naropa University.
+She has exhibited at Artcorps in Pueblo and in Denver at Redline Gallery.
+Her paintings and drawings are available at Redline Gallery in Crested Butte.
+For more information, go to www.ivywalker.com or www.creativeearthcoaching.com